SovnSkyrim/Aldrnari/README.md

 ### Ultrawide Options

 I have an ultra-wide, but it's just not worth the hassle of setting Skyrim up for it, in my opinion.
-You can try using [this](https://www.nexusmods.com/skyrimspecialedition/mods/53909) but I will not offer any kind of support regarding HUD/UI problems to you.
+The list does not support wide screens.

 ### I have a question